Wetter

 *The total quantity of precipitation received by the county per year has increased slightly.
 However, the bigger change is the increase in intensity of precipitation.

-This graph above shows the number of flash flood events in Fairfax County between 1993 and 2022, as tracked by the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information Storm Events Database.
+The figure below shows the number of flash flood events in Fairfax County between 1996 and 2024, as tracked by the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information Storm Events Database.
+There is wide variation in these events, but they are generally increasing in frequency over time.

 Flooding Types: